dualcube/moowoodle/readme.txt

 ### ➡️ ### ➡️ [User Synchronization Options ](https://dualcube.com/docs/moowoodle-set-up-guide/#12-toc-title/?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree).
 [PRO]
-Streamline your Moodle-WordPress user management with MooWoodle Pro—sync user data in real-time, control what information is shared, and easily manage existing users across platforms for a seamless eLearning experience.
+Streamline your Moodle WordPress user management with MooWoodle Pro—sync user data in real-time, control what information is shared, and easily manage existing users across platforms for a seamless eLearning experience.

 🔄 **Real-Time User Sync [PRO]**: Automatically sync user data between Moodle and WordPress and vice versa.
 When adding a new user on one platform, our system instantly syncs their profile to the other.

-🧑‍💻 **User Information [PRO]**: Select user details for syncing in Moodle-WordPress.
+🧑‍💻 **User Information [PRO]**: Select user details for syncing in WordPress Moodle.
 Choose info like First Name, Last Name, Username, and Password to sync across platforms.

 👥 **Existing Users [PRO]**: Utilize this option to synchronize user data manually between Moodle and WordPress bidirectionally.
 When adding a new user on one platform, our system instantly syncs their profile to the other.
 Check for more details.